ArminJo/ServoEasing/README.md

 Every platform with a Servo library will work in blocking mode.
 If timer support is available for a platform the library can be ported by adding code for the Timer20ms like is was done for ESP and STM.
 Non blocking behavior can always be achieved manually by calling `update()` in a loop - see last movement in [Simple example](https://github.com/ArminJo/ServoEasing/blob/master/examples/Simple/Simple.ino).

+# Troubleshooting
+If you see strange behavior, you can open the library file *ServoEasing.h* and comment out the line `#define TRACE` or `#define DEBUG`.
+This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+### Version 1.4.3
+- Improved detach() handling.

 ### Version 1.4.2
 - Improved INVALID_SERVO handling.
 - Speed 0 (not initialized) handling.